yiisoft/rbac-db/README.md

 changes manually.
 - Use plain SQL that is actual at the moment of installing `rbac-db` package (located at the root of `sql` folder).

-In case of updating `rbac-db` package - when using migrations, you only need to run migrate command; otherwise - you need to find out and apply the changes manually.
+The structure of plain SQL files:

+- `pgsql-up` - apply the changes for PostgreSQL driver.
+- `pgsql-down` - revert the changes for PostgreSQL driver.

 Plain SQL assumes using default names for all 3 tables (`auth_` prefix is used):